4imothy/termy48/README.md

 #### List Of Supported Operating Systems and Platforms

 Please tell me the results on your machine if they differ or would add to the listings below.
+Windows will not be supported until at least *1.0* of zig.

 | Platforms | MacOs | Arch Linux | Windows |
 | ---------- |------|-------|---------|